linchangyi1/LocoMan/README.md

    ```

 #### Configurate the manipulators (only required for real robots with manipulators):
-1. Modify the baud rate and the latency:
+1. Use [Dynamixel Wizard](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/) to modify the ID, baud rate, and latency, with reference to the [guide](https://github.com/ROBOTIS-GIT/DynamixelSDK/issues/316):
-Follow the first two steps in the [guide](https://github.com/ROBOTIS-GIT/DynamixelSDK/issues/316).
-Using Dynamixel Wizard interface, You need to relabel the ID of the motors, modify the BR to be 1000000, and set the return delay time to be 0.
-In addition, I modify the installed sdk with LATENCY_TIMER = 1 in the file /dynamixel_sdk/port_handler.py.
+   - Relabel the ID of the motors;
+   - Modify the Baud Rate to be 1000000
+   - Set the return delay time to be 0

+2. I also modify the installed sdk with LATENCY_TIMER = 1 in the file /dynamixel_sdk/port_handler.py.

-2. Check the USBid and enable the device(modify the USBid based on the result of the first command):
+3. Check the USBid and enable the device(modify the USBid based on the result of the first command):
    ```bash
    lsusb
    sudo chmod 777 /dev/ttyUSB0